 - You stand a much better chance of booking into a hotel, cabin or campground inside the park.

-- In Summer, you can expect to see anywhere between 70-100 thousand visitors per month just from tour buses.
+- In summer, you can expect to see anywhere between 70-100 thousand visitors per month just from tour buses.
 We saw a grand total of 1 tour bus in October.

 - Photography will be much easier at the star attractions.

-2. Weather is Unpredictable at Yellowstone in October
+2. Weather Is Unpredictable At Yellowstone In October

 On one hand it keeps the hordes of tourists at bay but on the other hand it can impact your plans, like road closures, hiking trails closing and even safety.

-If you visit Yellowstone in Summer, the likelihood is warm sunny days and occasional cloud or rain showers.
+If you visit Yellowstone in summer, the likelihood is warm sunny days and occasional cloud or rain showers.
 But in October, anything can happen.

 Our Negative Experience With Weather